 - these terms.
 11.2 GroundSure reserves the right to amend these terms and conditions.
 No variation to these terms shall be valid unless signed by an authorised representative of GroundSure.
 11.3 No failure on the part of GroundSure to exercise and no delay in exercising, any right, power or provision under these terms and conditions shall operate as a waiver thereof.
 11.4 Save as expressly provided in clauses 4.2, 4.3, 6.3 and 11.5, no person other than the persons set out therein shall have any right under the Contract (Rights of Third Parties) Act 1999 to enforce any terms of the Contract.

-11.5 The Secretary of State for Communities and Local Government acting through Ordnance Survey may enforce breach of clause 6.1 of these terms and conditions against the Client in the Contract (Rights of Third Parties) Act 1000. - in accordance with the provisions of the Contracts (Rights of Third Parties) Act 1999.
-11.6 GroundSure shall not be liable to the Client if the provision of the Services is delayed or prevented by one or more of the following circumstances:

-(i) the Client or Beneficiary's failure to provide facilities, access or information;

-(ii) fire, storm, flood, tempest or epidemic;
+11.5 The Secretary of State for Communities and Local Government acting through Ordnance Survey may enforce breach of clause 6.1 of these terms and conditions against the Client in proceedings of the Contract. - in accordance with the provisions of the Contracts (Rights of Third Parties) Act 1999. (i) the Client or Beneficiary's failure to provide facilities, access or information; (ii) fire, storm, flood, tempest or epidemic;

-- (iii) Acts of God or the public enemy; - (iv) riot, civil commotion or war:

-- (vi) strikes, labour disputes or industrial action; (vi) acts or regulations of any governmental or other agency; (vii) suspension or delay of services at public registries by Data Providers; or - (viii) changes in law. - Any notice provided shall be in writing and shall be deemed to be properly given if delivered by hand or sent by first class post, facsimile or by email to the address, facsimile number or email address of the relevant party as may have been notified by each party to the other for such purpose or in the absence of such notification the last known address. - Such notice shall be deemed to have been received on the day of delivery if delivered by hand, facsimile or email and on the second working day after the day of posting if sent by first class post - 11.9 The Contract constitutes the entire contract between the parties and shall supersede all previous arrangements between the parties.
+- (iii) Acts of God or the public enemy; - (iv) riot, civil commotion or war: - (v) for the commodent of way, (v) strikes, labour disputes or industrial action; (vi) acts or regulations of any governmental or other agency; (vii) suspension or delay of services at public registries by Data Providers; or - (viii) changes in law. - Any notice provided shall be in writing and shall be deemed to be properly given if delivered by hand or sent by first class post, facsimile or by email to the address, facsimile number or email address of the relevant party as may have been notified by each party to the other for such purpose or in the absence of such notification the last known address.
+11.7 - Such notice shall be deemed to have been received on the day of delivery if delivered by hand, facsimile or email and on the second working day after the day of posting if sent 11.8 by first class post - The Contract constitutes the entire contract between the parties and shall supersede all previous arrangements between the parties.
 11.10 Each of the provisions of the Contract is severable and distinct from the others and if one or more provisions is or should become invalid, illegal or unenforceable, the validity and enforceability of the remaining provisions shall not in any way be tainted or impaired. - 11.11 These terms and conditions shall be governed by and construed in accordance with English law and any proceedings arising out of or connected with these terms and conditions shall be subject to the exclusive jurisdiction of the English courts.
 11.12 If the Client or Beneficiary has a complaint about the Services, notice can be given in any format eg writing, phone, email to the Compliance Officer at GroundSure who will respond in a timely manner.